visheshkumar00/visheshkumar00/README.md

 👨‍💻 About Me

     👨‍🎓 I'm an 24 year old self-taught developer
-    🎓 Currently pursuing a diploma in Computer Science 📱 Native Android developer
+    🎓 Currently pursuing a B-TECH in (Computer Science)

 Skills